 This post may contain affiliate links.
 See our affiliate disclaimer here.

-How to Remove RV Decals using Heat
+How to Remove RV Decals Using Heat

 Tools Required:

-How to Remove RV Decals: Use a Heat Gun or Hair Dryer
+- Heat Gun or Hair Dryer

 Step 1: Get the Decals Hot

 Park your RV in a warm spot in the sun, so the decals are warm before you start removing them.
 If you are using a heat gun, place it on the lowest setting, as it does not require a huge amount of heat to loosen vinyl decals.
+I used a hair dryer on the low setting.

 Step 2: Peel Off RV Decals

-Once the edge of the decal is hot, use your plastic razor blade to pry the edge of the decal off the RV.
+Once the edge of the decal is warm, use your plastic razor blade to pry the edge of the decal off the RV.
 Once enough of the decal is lifted, use your fingers to start pulling it off.
 While peeling off the decal, peel slowly and continue to wave the heat gun to keep the decal warm and prevent it from breaking off.

 Step 3: Remove Residual Adhesive

-After removing a decal, there will be sticky residue left behind from the adhesive.
+After removing a decal, there will be a sticky residue left behind from the adhesive.
 To remove, simply spray the Rapid Remover Adhesive Remove Spray on the residue.
 After the spray sits for a few seconds, use your plastic razor blade to scrap off the leftover glue.

 Repeat until the majority of the residual adhesive has been removed.
 After most of the glue has been removed, spray the area with Rapid Remover one last time, and use a rag or paper towel to wipe away any remaining residue.